Story

 Alexander Neibaur, Diary, LDS Archives, Pg.
 18

 [February] Monday 9 [1846].
-They intended to cross the Mississippi.
+They intended to cross the

 Alexander Neibaur, Diary, LDS Archives, Pg.
 18